 It is never the answer.

-I can and do assure you that I completely understand the reasons people think it’s the answer, but I assure you also, in the very same breath, that it is not.
+I assure you that I do understand the reasons people think it’s the answer, but I assure you also, in the very same breath, that it is not the answer.

 Bureaucracy once entrenched cannot be undone.